oleksandrev/oleksandrev/README.md

 ### Hi there 👋

-I'm a Senior Full Stack Developer and a Fastest Learner!

 ## I'm a Senior Full Stack Developer and a Fastest Learner!
 - I ❤️ to learn, develop and experiment with programs and awesome things on internet.
 - I ❤️ to connect with more people.